-Wells in existing monitoring programs are not evenly distributed (e.g., water quality well locations 235 are mostly near population centers), leaving sections of the remainder of the Basin without monitor-236 ing data.
-The planned additional wells are intended to gather groundwater data representative of 237 different land uses and activities and representative of all three geologic units.
-Such an expansion 238 will improve upon the existing spatial coverage in the Basin.
-Any wells added to the monitoring net-239 work will be evaluated using the criteria listed above to ensure well suitability.
-The spatial density 240 and monitoring frequency of the monitoring network will be evaluated at least every five years to 241 ensure that the monitoring network is representative of Basin conditions and enables evaluations 242 of seasonal, short-term (1-5 years) and long-term (5-20 year) trends.
-243 monitoring programs in the Basin (see chapter 2).
-Wells in these existing monitoring networks (water level or water quality) will be evaluated using the selection criteria and suitable wells will be
+Wells in existing monitoring programs are not evenly distributed (e.g., water quality well locations are mostly near population centers), leaving sections of the remainder of the Basin without monitoring data.
+The planned additional wells are intended to gather groundwater data representative of different land uses and activities and representative of all three geologic units.
+Such an expansion will improve upon the existing spatial coverage in the Basin.
+Any wells added to the monitoring network will be evaluated using the criteria listed above to ensure well suitability.
+The spatial density and monitoring frequency of the monitoring network will be evaluated at least every five years to ensure that the monitoring network is representative of Basin conditions and enables evaluations of seasonal, short-term (1-5 years) and long-term (5-20 year) trends.

-The expansion of the monitoring network will be completed in several steps during GSP implementation. tation.
-The first step will involve coordination with those agencies already implementing existing

-248 selected for the GSA Monitoring Network.
+The expansion of the monitoring network will be completed in several steps during GSP implementation.
+The first step will involve coordination with those agencies already implementing existing monitoring programs in the Basin (see chapter 2).
+Wells in these existing monitoring networks (water level or water quality) will be evaluated using the selection criteria and suitable wells will be selected for the GSA Monitoring Network.